 Renewable Recreation Funding

-The Recreation Funding Unit invests in non-profit based organizations that support equal access to basics through recreation programming in the City of Ottawa.
+The Recreation Funding Unit invests in non-profit based organisations that support equal access to basics through recreation programming in the City of Ottawa.

-Only organizations that are currently receiving Recreation Renewable Funding should complete the 2018 Funding Submission reporting form.
-For 2018, the funding submission has to be completed and delivered to the Recreation Funding Unit by Tuesday, January 30, 2018.
-The address can be found on the form.
+Only organisations that are currently receiving Recreation Renewable Funding should complete the 2019 Funding Submission reporting form.
+For 2019, the funding submission has to be completed and delivered to the Recreation Funding Unit by Thursday, January 31, 2019.